Skip to main content

 1

-Your application sends a critical event to ImmutableLog: a user action, configuration change, transaction, or system decision that may need to be proven later.
+Your application sends a critical event — a user action, configuration change, transaction, or automated decision — through an authenticated POST.

 2